-For fiscal year 2023, abandoned property resulted in \$554.0 million in general fund revenues.
-It is forecasted that abandoned property will result in roughly the same amount of general fund revenues in fiscal year 2024 as was generated in fiscal year 2023.
-DEFAC recognizes that future revenues from abandoned property could be adversely affected by pending legal challenges.
-See "LITIGATION" herein for a further explanation of the legal challenge.
+For fiscal year 2024, abandoned property resulted in \$554.0 million in general fund revenues.
+It is forecasted that abandoned property will result in roughly the same amount of general fund revenues in fiscal year 2025 as was generated in fiscal year 2024.
+DEFAC recognizes that future revenues from abandoned property could be adversely affected by the recent settlement the State reached with thirty (30) defendant states regarding escheat.
+See "LITIGATION" herein for a further explanation of the settlement.